-An additional earn out payment of \$3,699,997 was made in 2022 in connection with the acquisition and was based on reaching certain loan balances for a six month period subsequent to the acquisition date.
-The payment has been recorded as acquisition expense in the accompanying consolidated statements of income.
+In connection with NMC's acquisition of Digital Finance on June 3, 2021, an additional earn out payment of \$3,699,997 was made in 2022 and was based on reaching certain loan balances for a six month period subsequent to the acquisition date.
+The payment has been recorded as acquisition expense in the accompanying consolidated statements of operations.